margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for oral story telling and oration
 * Grateful for improv
 * Grateful for Faf and people who share stories well that have been passed down and on
+* Grateful for the work in high school to learn about Senator Kerry and understand how the government works
+* Grateful for love and read about Vice President Kamala Harris and her way of leading
+* Grateful that women know more and can do more than they believe and think they realize because it's all within beneath the self-doubt, all the work is there and they may sell and promote less
+* Grateful for the conversation with Megan
+* Grateful for the woman who does workplace design and workplace art
+* Grateful to sympathize with people anti-LGBTQ
+* Grateful for people who are pro-LGBTQ and the legislation

 <br>